coderGtm/yantra-app-launcher/docs/commands-overview.md

 # Commands Overview
 This page provides a quick overview of all commands in Yantra Launcher that you can glance.
 It does not try to explain every concept in detail.
 For getting a detailed perspective, see the individual command documentation.

+!!! note
-> NOTE: You may not see all these commands in the Minimal version of Yantra Launcher.
+    You may not see all these commands in the Minimal version of Yantra Launcher.

 ## launch [-p/-s] [app/package name/shortcut label]
 Launches specified app or shortcut.
 Example: 'launch Chrome'.
 Use the '-p' flag to launch app by package name.
 Example: 'launch com.android.chrome'.
 Use the '-s' flag to launch a Shortcut.
 Example: 'launch -s Chats'